y2kpaulh/PushStreamDemo/Pods/Alamofire/README.md

   - (Resolved): 9/1/17 in Xcode 9 beta 6.
 - [`rdar://36082113`](http://openradar.appspot.com/radar?id=4942308441063424) - `URLSessionTaskMetrics` failing to link on watchOS 3.0+
   - (Resolved): Just add `CFNetwork` to your linked frameworks.

-## Workarounds

-- Collection of `URLSessionTaskMetrics` is currently disabled on watchOS due to `FB7624529`.

 ## FAQ

 ### What's the origin of the name Alamofire?